BC-CSCI1103/f19/resources/grading.md

 + 80 points over 3 exams --- 20 points for each of two midterms and 40 points for the final exam;

-+ 30 points for class and piazza participation;
++ 30 points for lab, class and piazza participation;

 Grades will be recorded on the Canvas website.